OpenTTD/grfcodec/docs/readme.txt

 NFORenum is a tool checking NFO code for errors, and for beautifying that code -- inasmuch as NFO can be beautified :)

-GRFCodec, GRFDiff, GRFMerge and GRFID are licensed under the GNU General Public License version 2.0.
+GRFCodec, GRFDiff, GRFMerge, GRFID and GRFStrip are licensed under the GNU General Public License version 2.0.
 For more information, see the file 'COPYING'.
+GRFID contains the MD5 implementation written by
-GRFID contains the MD5 implementation written by L. Peter Deutsch and licensed under the zlib license.
+L. Peter Deutsch and this MD5 implementation is licensed under the zlib license.

 NFORenum is licensed under the GNU General Public License version 2, or at your option, any later version.
 For more information, see 'COPYING'